 Maybe I’m aging out of fashion as well.
-I have more trouble listening to Joy Division because I can’t stop thinking about the gross reference to concentration camp brothels embedded in their name.
+I have more trouble listening to Joy Division because I can’t stop thinking about the gross reference to compulsory prostitution in German concentration camp “brothels” embedded in their name.
 I’m increasingly appalled by Siouxsie Sioux singing “Hong Kong Garden” and wearing a Nazi armband.
 David Bowie’s flirtation with fascist imagery remains nauseating.
 None of this feels edgy or dangerous, just young and dumb.
 What’s Morrissey’s excuse?

 I stand behind “A Whole House,” the brief Trouble Songs chapter, even if I can’t listen to the song and album it heads, much as it has been deeply meaningful to me since 1994.
 I made a recording of the chapter, a sort of cover with pieces of song woven in, as a tribute to what I loved about Morrissey’s lyrics, and the empathy I heard there, even if it was solipsistic empathy.
 Maybe a sheltered love of self lends itself to a feeling of superiority, to a hatred or disregard of others.
 Once, though, I thought Morrissey cared about outcasts, and that mattered because I felt like one.
 Maybe I felt comfortable in his self-pity.
 And maybe there’s a deeper trouble in this song and others, something stale and cold.
 A fetid glimmer that seemed glamorous, but it’s only the moist rot in a basement corner, catching errant light from a blackening window-well.
 And I wonder: is there something there we need to revisit?